zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 - Condition: good / fair / poor / nonexistent
 - StatusRemark: text describing any additional info
 - FileFolder: location of related photos or other documentation
+- lastValidatedDate: when it was last validated against the trail network
+- isDirty: boolean - the dirty flag indicates whether it needs validation (related network items changed)
+- isInvalid: last validation failed, sign must be removed/redesigned
+- invalidityReason: text describing the invalidity reason

 ### TrailMarker